RussellSpitzer/RussellSpitzer.github.io/_posts/2017-09-01-Spark-Locality.md

 for 3 seconds before tasks which could have been `NODE_LOCAL` are downgraded to `ANY`* and run [(code reference)](https://github.com/apache/spark/blob/823baca2cb8edb62885af547d3511c9e8923cefd/core/src/main/scala/org/apache/spark/scheduler/TaskSetManager.scala#L579-L585).

-\* If there is 'A' and 'C' were specified to be in the same rack, the locality would be downgraded to `RACK_LOCAL`  first and run on 'C' instead.
-Once `C` was full it would wait another 3 seconds before doing the final downgrade to `ANY` and run on `B`.
+\* If 'A' and 'C' were specified to be in the same rack, the locality would be downgraded to `RACK_LOCAL`  first and the task run on 'C' instead.
+Once `C` was full the task would wait another 3 seconds before doing the final downgrade to `ANY` and be run on `B`.

 ## Conclusion